 The loss in the value of a new car is huge, keep this in mind when buying one.
 In the first year, its value drops by about 25%.

-On average a three-year-old car is worth about 50% of its list price when selling.
+On average a three-year-old car is worth about 50% of its original price when selling.

-This factors will help to calculate loss of value for your car:
+These factors help to calculate the loss of value for your car: